+Next year I resolve to purchase no physical items other than consumables (hygiene products and food).
 That’s right: no new clothes, no new shoes, no new books, no new electronics, no new gadgets, no new stuff.

-Some of you want to lose weight.
+Maybe you want to lose weight.

-Some of you want to get rid of your television.
+Maybe you want to get rid of your television.

-Some of you want to quit your job.
+Maybe you want to quit your job.

-Some of you would rather start a revolution than have a resolution.
+Or maybe you’d rather start a revolution than have a resolution.

-So, what do you want to do in 2011?
+So, what do you want to do next year?

 Subscribe to The Minimalists via email.